 - Strategies & Tactics — How will we get our firm, its principals and subject matter experts in front of the clients we really covet?
-What tactics online and off should we use promote the firm?
+What tactics online and off should we use to promote the firm?
 What events should we attend?
 Where should we seek speaking opportunities?
-Your plan should take into account all aspects of firm promotion, advertising and events.
+Your plan should take into account all aspects of firm promotion, advertising, and events.

-Other useful resources related to marketing planning:
+Another useful resources related to marketing planning:

 IF YOU BUILD YOUR MARKETING TOOLKIT, GROWTH WILL COME

 While tools like thought leadership and websites have evolved over the past several years, the fundamental principles for growth-focused marketing for professional services firms remain the same.
 Know who you want to attract, what problems you can help them solve, and why you can solve them better than your competitors.
 Then have a solid plan for telling that story and promoting your POV.
 While this blog is far from a “how to market a consulting firm” list, I do hope it serves as a useful resource to put you on the right path as you embark on your new endeavor.
 If you’d like some help, give us a call.
 We can dive deeper into any or all of these fundamentals to make sure your marketing is working as effectively as it can.